Feel confident and look forward to getting your child back

 We have two clinics in New South Wales; Tuggerah and Wallsend.

 We offer Telehealth online consultations.
 Access us from anywhere in Australia.

-If you have a referral from a GP, you may be eligible for a Medicare rebate of up to $129.55.
+If you have a referral from a GP, you may be eligible for a Medicare rebate from $55.10 to $129.55.
 Private Health Funds may also allow for rebates depending on your level of cover.

 All fees are payable at the time of consultation.
 Our aim is to provide prompt access to high-quality specialised services to all of our clients.
 In order to do so, we have implemented a $90 cancellation fee.

 FAQ about helping you and your child with an eating disorder

 There are two ways to make an appointment: